How to optimise your website for AI search

 Keep your info up-to-date

 LLMs often blend your site with other sources like reviews, blogs, or old cached versions of your pages.
-If your contact info, prices, or services have changed, update them everywhere.
+If your contact info, prices, or services have changed, update them everywhere. for example if you update your Google Business Profile then ensure you update your site at the same time.
+AI tools often check both.
+Synchronisation increases your odds of being cited accurately by AI systems.

 Structure your pages so AI can follow them